MarcusWolschon/osmeditor4android/BUILDING.md

 Currently the split is as follows:

-  _current_ Android 14 / 4.0 "Ice Cream Sandwich" and later - support library version 27
+  _current_ Android 14 / 4.0 "Ice Cream Sandwich" and later - androidx version1.0.0
-  _legacy_ Android 9 / 2.3 "Gingerbread" and later - support library version 25
+  _legacy_ currently not configured as there is no practical way to do so

 ## Building with gradle (Eclipse or command line)